 Career Counseling: Assessments & Exploration

 Confidential career advising is available to assist you with self-assessment, career exploration, decision making, and job preparation.
-Feel free to drop by 1G17, or email Career Services to schedule an appointment.
+Feel free to drop by 1F11, or Sign up for an appointment in Handshake.

 Career assessments can help you identify your unique interests, strengths, personality, and values.
 While no test will provide you with definitive answers about what job or career to pursue, they can be very helpful as part of a general self-analysis or can confirm your chosen direction.
 The following assessments are free of charge and will generate detailed reports that you will review with the career counselor.